hb4y/hb4y/README.md

 ## I'm a Developer and Pentester!!

-- 🌱 I’m currently learning NodeJS and Go.
+- 🌱 Learning to learn and learning to teach.
 - :raised_hands: I’m looking to work as a Backend developer.
 - 🥅 2021 Goals: Start my own youtube channel.
 - ⚡ Fun fact: I used to be a professional archer.